roy-ganz/toql/guide/src/derive/mapping.md

 # Mapping names
-Struct fields are mapped to Toql and database by default in a predictable way:
+Struct fields are mapped to Toql query fields and databases by default in a predictable way:
 1. Table names are UpperCamelCase.
 2. Column names are snake_case.
 3. Toql fields are lowerCamelCase.